The Secret World: Combat and abilities

-The Secret World offers players a choice between tab-targeted combat or a more action-based combat where the target is selected with a crosshair in the middle of the screen.
+The game offers players a choice between tab-targeted combat or a more action-based combat where the target is selected with a crosshair in the middle of the screen.
 Abilities can be activated by pressing a certain hotkey and most abilities can also be activated while the character is moving.
 The player can choose from 9 different weapon types, divided in three categories: melee, magic and ranged.
 Melee weapons include: blades, hammers and fist weapons.
 Magic weapons include: blood magic, chaos magic and elementalism.
 Ranged weapons include: shotguns, pistols and assault rifles.
 Note: After the game relaunched, the player may only choose from a few predefined classes.

 The player can wield two of these weapons simultaneously and is also allowed 7 active and 7 passive abilities at a time.
 Active abilities are further divided between builders and consumers.
 Builders build resources either on the target or the player, which are then consumed by a consumer ability.
 The amount of resource consumed then decides the amount of damage that the consumer ability does.

 The game has a total of 525 abilities which are stored in an "ability wheel" that allows the character to change their class and weapon types, as well as customize their character's roles, at any point in time.
 This differs from traditional MMOs that lock the player to a class at the initial character creation phase.
 There is also an auxiliary wheel which includes a different type of weapons, referred to as auxiliary weapons.
 These auxiliary weapons can be unlocked by playing specific missions and they allow the player to add an additional active and passive ability for this auxiliary weapon.
 A total of 5 auxiliary weapons have been released: flamethrower, rocket launcher, quantum brace, chainsaw and whip.

 Abilities can be further improved by augments gainable by doing a specific set of missions referred to as scenarios.
 Augments are divided in four categories: damage, support, healing and survivability.
 Augments add direct increases to abilities such as increasing a certain stat or effect for this specific ability.
 Completing issue 11 also unlocks a special "ultimate ability" that does a high amount of damage to up to 30 enemies in a 9-metre radius.
 This ability has to be recharged by killing mobs and can only be used on a mob once every ten minutes.
 Ultimate abilities have been disabled in PvP.